 The Bathroom: The bathrooms are spacious and have a separate shower and large, soaking bathtub.

-The Bathroom Amenities: The Hermitage Hotel Nashville features a full range of bathroom toiletries from Molton Brown.
+The Bathroom Amenities: The hotel features a full range of bathroom toiletries from Molton Brown.

 The Cost: We stayed in the Deluxe King Room, which starts at $300 per night.

-The Location: The Hermitage Hotel Nashville is immediately across the street from the Tennessee Performing Arts Center (TPAC), two blocks from the Tennessee State Capitol, and three blocks from the Ryman Auditorium and the downtown music attractions.
+The Location: The hotel is immediately across the street from the Tennessee Performing Arts Center (TPAC), two blocks from the Tennessee State Capitol, and three blocks from the Ryman Auditorium and the downtown music attractions.

 The Transportation: The hotel is best reached via private car and there is a valet service available.
 Cabs are readily accessible at the hotel.